 Should You Leave the Account Open?

-Leaving a paid account open can benefit you in certain circumstances.
+Leaving a paid account open can benefit your credit score under certain circumstances.
 Consider leaving the account open if it's the only credit card that has available credit.
-Having this card is helping your overall credit utilization, which is 30% of your credit score.
+Having this card is helping your overall credit utilization, which makes up 30% of your credit score.

-You should also keep the account if it's your only credit card.
-Your credit score benefits from having a mix of accounts on your credit report.
-That means you'll have a better credit score if you have both credit cards and loans as part of your active credit history.
+You should also keep the account if it's your only credit card as long as you use it responsibly.
+You should also understand that your credit score benefits from having a mix of accounts on your credit report.
+That means that your paid-off credit card might help your credit score when combined with loans as part of your active credit history.

 Some credit card issuers close credit cards that go unused for several months.
 To keep your account open, be sure to use it periodically.
-Make a small purchase on the card every three or four months and pay off the balance right away to keep it active and open.
+Occasionally, make a small purchase on the card—every three or four months—and pay off the balance right away to keep it active and open.